jsonmodel/jsonmodel/README.md

 JSONModel
 ====================================
 ------------------------------------
-Magical Data Modelling Framework for JSON
+**Magical Data Modelling Framework for JSON**

 JSONModel is a library, which allows rapid creation of smart data models.
 You can use it in your iOS or OSX apps.

+**JSONModel does NOT pre-write your code** as many other libs do, instead it uses performance optimized code to introspect your model classes at run-time, thus being way more flexible when you need to do changes.

 [![](http://jsonmodel.com/img/jm_ios_screen.png)](http://jsonmodel.com/img/jm_ios_screen.png)
 [![](http://jsonmodel.com/img/jm_osx_screen.png)](http://jsonmodel.com/img/jm_osx_screen.png)